-The first thing to consider is whether your cat is overweight or underweight.
 You should base their feeding amounts on their ideal weight and not their actual weight.
 Unsure what their ideal weight should be?
-Your vet can help you with this.
+Your vet can help you with this and we also have a handy chart.

-There are a number of different ways you can divide your cat’s food throughout the day.
-The best option depends on what your cat prefers as well as what fits your lifestyle best.
+This is personal preference and the best option depends on what your cat prefers as well as what fits your lifestyle best.

-Of course, if your cat is a greedy guts and likely to devour the whole thing in one, this may not be the best option.
-Conversely, if your cat has the ability to self-regulate their meal times and graze throughout the day, free-feeding is a viable option.
+Of course, if your cat is greedy-guts and likely to devour the whole thing in one, this may not be the best option.
+Conversely, if your cat has the ability to self-regulate their mealtimes and graze throughout the day, free feeding is a viable option.
 This is all down to appetite and every cat will be unique.

-Feeding your cat at set meal times with their daily food ration spread out between meals is another option.
+Scheduled Feeding is feeding your cat at set mealtimes with their daily food ration spread out between meals is another option.
 Ensure your cat eats at least two meals per day because cats usually prefer to eat little and often.
-There are a number of benefits to this including:

 |FEEDING ADULT CATS|